We know, 2020 predicted marketing trends have been done to death over the past few weeks. BUT, hear us out here…

 E-A-T for SEO

-This is a term coined and introduced to marketing and SEO specialists by Google in 2019, in which I think 2020 will see this area grow exponentially.
+This term was introduced to marketing specialists by Google in 2019, in which I think 2020 will see this area grow exponentially.

 What is E-A-T?